Violence causes more injury and death in children, teenagers, and young adults than infectious disease, cancer, or birth defects.

 - Having risk-taking behaviour, such as speeding, drinking and driving, or high-risk sexual behaviours.

 - Carrying or talking about a weapon, especially a firearm.
-Having access to a gun increases the likelihood of teen homicide 3 times and teen suicide 5 times.

 - Buying or talking about other means, such as poisons, that could kill or harm others.